 Digital X-Ray Lumbar Spine for lower back pain, spondylosis, disc height loss, spondylolisthesis, scoliosis & pre-surgical planning.
-AP and Lateral views — MD Radiologist reports in 30 minutes, starting ₹200.
-9 branches open 24/7.
+AP and Lateral views — MD Radiologist reports in same day.
+15+ branches open 24/7.

 Each view reveals different aspects of the lumbar spine.
 Your orthopaedic surgeon, neurosurgeon, or physician will specify the view required — click a card to understand what it shows and when it is prescribed.